AP English Language

 We will read, analyze, and learn from world-changing media from across every era and genre—from speeches by politicians and public figures, to memoirs from throughout history, bits of classical philosophy, pieces of comedy, online news, TEDx Talks, Instagram posts/TikToks, headlines, and more.

 My hope for this class beyond academic goals is that students will have a space to deeply engage with one another, share about their passions, and respectfully debate the “big issues” facing our world today.
 In high-school, my classes at PA Homeschoolers gave me the chance to connect with other intellectual young people who were from backgrounds, belief systems, and opinions vastly different from my own.
-The profound respect and human commonality we ultimately found across those seemingly opposing points-of-view changed my life; it equipped me to enter an increasingly disconnected, unstable, politically divisive, and often hate-filled, frightening world with unconditional empathy, respect, and understanding.
+The profound respect and human commonality we ultimately found across those seemingly opposing points-of-view changed my life; it equipped me to enter an increasingly disconnected, unstable, politically divisive, and often hate-filled world with unconditional empathy, respect, and understanding.
 I strive to offer the same opportunity for all students, and cultivate not just tolerance for all backgrounds and belief systems, but genuine enthusiasm and appreciation for diverse perspectives and personal differences.

 As a teacher, I bring a professional background in journalism which will inform our approach to AP English Language & Composition.
 We will learn about how to utilize elements of writing to serve a specific purpose in a specific context–and how to analyze in reverse, to determine the purpose of an existing piece.
 For example, consider the news we read: for whom is it written?
 What is it trying to say, or what argument is it making?
 What purpose does that serve?
 Whose interest might it serve?
 When we understand not just how nonfiction writing is crafted and why, we’re not only able to employ those strategies ourselves (for our own purposes), but to navigate our information-flooded landscape with greater media literacy and a more discerning eye.